 \subsection{E-I Prop: stabilizing end-to-end training}

-While E-I Init provides a stable initial state, the interplay between divisive inhibition and discrete spikes causes training instabilities.
-These arise mainly from two sources: first, near-zero divisive terms in the forward pass that trigger numerical explosions; and second, disproportionately large gradients in the lateral inhibitory pathway during backpropagation, which destabilize learning.
-To overcome this, we propose E-I Prop, a method that decouples the backpropagation of E-I circuits from forward propagation and regulates gradient flow.
-Forward stability is ensured by adaptive divisive inhibition, while backward stability is achieved through a straight-through estimator (STE) combined with gradient scaling.
+While E-I Init provides a stable initial state, the interplay between divisive inhibition and discrete input spikes induces training instabilities.
+These instabilities arise mainly from two sources: first, near-zero divisive currents in the forward pass trigger numerical explosions; and second, disproportionately large gradients in the lateral inhibitory pathway destabilize training.
+To overcome these issues, we propose E-I Prop, a toolkit that decouples the backpropagation of the E-I circuit from the forward pass, regulating gradient flow.
+The forward stability is ensured by adaptive divisive inhibition, while the backward stability is achieved through a straight-through estimator (STE) combined with gradient scaling.

-\textbf{Adaptive stabilization of divisive inhibition.} To prevent division-by-zero errors in the forward pass, a common technique is to add a small constant $\epsilon$ to the denominator.
-However, a fixed $\epsilon$ is ill-suited for our network because the divisive inhibitory current is designed to provide a suitable dynamic range of final integrated currents and thus to perform gain control.
-A pre-defined $\epsilon$ that is too small may fail to prevent numerical instability if the denominator collapses towards zero, while one that is too large will artificially suppress the dynamic range by dominating the denominator, thus undermining the purpose of gain control.
-To overcome this limitation, we propose an adaptive stabilization method.
+\textbf{Adaptive stabilization of divisive inhibition.} To prevent division-by-zero error in the forward pass, a common technique is adding a small constant $\epsilon$ to the denominator.
+However, a fixed $\epsilon$ is ill-suited for our network because the divisive inhibitory currents are designed to provide a suitable dynamic range and perform gain control.
+A pre-defined $\epsilon$ that is too small may fail to prevent numerical instability if the denominator collapses towards zero, while one that is too large will artificially suppress the dynamic range by dominating the denominator.
+As shown in \Figref{prop diagram}, here we propose an adaptive stabilization method.
 Instead of using a static constant, our approach sets a dynamic, input-dependent lower bound for the denominator.
 Specifically, for each sample within a batch, we identify any zero values in $\mathbf I_{\mathrm{EI,div}}$.
-Then these zero values are replaced by the smallest positive value found within the same sample, which proves to be necessary for effective training (see Section~\ref{ablation} for details).
+Then, these zero values are replaced by the smallest positive value found within the same sample, which proves to be necessary for effective training (see Section~\ref{ablation} for details).